Sheridan, Indiana: History

 In the decades after World War II, other commercial areas developed.
 Some were along State Road 38 as it entered Sheridan from the east, and later, along State Road 47 on the south edge of town.
 But downtown Sheridan retained its character, and a substantial number of the historic buildings constructed from the 1880s to the 1930s remain intact.
 They constitute a three-dimensional historic document of Sheridan's boom years and stand at the heart of its new growth.

+In November 2024, residents of Sheridan voted overwhelmingly in favor of consolidating the town with Adams Township, which occurred on January 1, 2025.

 The George Boxley Cabin, Davenport-Bradfield House, and Sheridan Downtown Commercial Historic District are listed on the National Register of Historic Places.